Error When Using Online Services: 106, 324, 168, 999, or -30

 - Repeat steps 3 and 4 to deactivate each account for the affected bank.

 Step 2: Reactivate and link the account(s)

 - Click on Set up transaction download in Settings.

-- At the bottom of the window that lists banks, click the My bank is not listed question mark to update the bank list; when the list finishes updating, it should display the current date.
+- At the bottom of the window that lists the banks, click the My bank is not listed question mark to update the bank list; when the list finishes updating, it should display the current date.
 Click the Show List button to continue.

 - Type the name of your bank and select it from the list, then enter your login credentials and click Continue.

 - Quicken will display a list of all accounts you have with this bank.
-Carefully link each of these accounts to the appropriate account you've setup in Quicken.
+Carefully link each of these accounts to the appropriate account you've set up in Quicken.